leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - recover core plugins as they are all broken
 - `cat` argument in hooks and tools should be optional
 - update to langchain v1
+- root endpoint `/` should offer the webui (at the moment static assets urls for the SPA conflict with other endpoints)

 ## Questions

-- should core plugins hooks have priority 0 so they go first?
-- should all hooks be able to return a ChatResponse and interrupt the flow with the direct final response?
 - new plugins with custom requirements may not work as expected (need a restart).
 - as there are docker and pyPI releases, makes no sense to have a `develop` branch
 - move plugin settings out of plugin folder and into DB?